Argx2121/Sega_NN_tools/README.md

    - 3d view > Sidebar (press n on your keyboard!) > Sega NN tools > import
    - Top bar > file > import
 2. Choose the correct *no format and game that the file originates from.
- - Importing large files or files in batch opens the console to print data on windows, to show the user that files are being processed.
+ - Importing files in batch opens the console on Windows and prints file information while processing files.

 ## Games

- - With all games files are expected to be extracted.
+ - With all games files should be extracted.
 Files without the appropriate file extension (.cno, .eno, lno, etc.) will not be read.
- - All games have a slightly different file format, so it's preferable if you specify the game so the tool will import the model correctly.
+ - All games have a slightly different file format - please specify the game for the tool so it can import the model correctly.
 If no game is specified the tool may import the model incorrectly.
  - The tool comes with some file extractors.
 Please use them when applicable.

 ## Supported Game Formats